iheartradio/kanaloa/README.md

 #### Usage

-There are two types kanaloa dispatchers: PushingDispatcher and PullingDispatcher.
+There are two types kanaloa dispatchers: `PushingDispatcher` and `PullingDispatcher`.
 `PushingDispatcher` takes work requests when you send message to it.
 ```Scala
 val system = ActorSystem()